A Clustering Approach for Basket Trials Based on Treatment Response Trajectories: Discussion

-A limitation of our method is that, when the true structure consists of only one cluster, the algorithm sometimes fails to correctly identify it as such.
+A key limitation of the proposed approach is its tendency to over-partition baskets when the true underlying structure is homogeneous.
+This behavior was evident in Scenario~1 and may lead to unnecessary complexity in the borrowing structure.
+In addition, the current implementation treats response categories as nominal in the clustering distance and uses a pragmatic uniform regularization when no outgoing transitions are observed from a given state.
+These design choices improve simplicity and numerical stability, but they may not fully reflect the ordinal nature of tumor response or clinically realistic transition patterns.
 In practice, the final judgment will likely be made by comprehensively considering both the results within each cluster and the clinical differences among clusters.
 Future research should explore alternative or complementary clustering algorithms that are more robust in single-cluster scenarios within the framework of basket trials.

-In conclusion, we proposed a clustering method for basket trials that incorporates not only efficacy endpoints such as the ORR but also the transition patterns of treatment response through transition probability matrices.
-Obtaining transition probability matrices in basket trials enables dynamic characterization of treatment response pathways (e.g., SD $\rightarrow$ PR $\rightarrow$ CR $\rightarrow$ PD) across tumor types, which may help inform the desing and planning of later-phase trials~\cite{beyer2020multistate, krishnan2021multistate}.
-The simulation results demonstrated that, when multiple clusters existed, the proposed method accurately identified the true cluster structure.
-By correctly capturing the cluster configuration, the method successfully maintained the type~I error rate at the nominal significance level while improving statistical power.
-The performance of the proposed approach was thoroughly evaluated and confirmed through simulation studies.
+In conclusion, we proposed a trajectory-informed clustering framework for data-driven information borrowing in basket trials.
+Obtaining transition probability matrices in basket trials enables dynamic characterization of treatment response pathways (e.g., SD $\rightarrow$ PR $\rightarrow$ CR $\rightarrow$ PD) across tumor types, which may help inform the design and planning of later-phase trials~\cite{beyer2020multistate, krishnan2021multistate}.
+When latent heterogeneity was present in the considered simulation settings, the proposed method more often recovered the intended basket groupings than ORR-only clustering and yielded favorable borrowing performance relative to simpler alternatives.
+However, the homogeneous scenario also showed that the current silhouette-based implementation can over-partition baskets when no latent heterogeneity is present.